linzhi2013/MitoZ/README.md

 - **MitoZ provides a "one-click" solution to get annotated mitogenomes from raw data fastq files.**

 **News**
+- I found that using too much raw data (e.g. 12 Gbp) can lead to an un-circular mitogenome while using less raw data (e.g., 0.3 Gbp) can obtain a circular mitogenome (`--assembler megahit --kmers_megahit  43 71 99`).
+So please try a smaller dataset first and it is also less computationally intensive and faster!

 - For Windows Sublinux users, you might need to recompile the `cmsearch` program for [tRNA annotation](https://github.com/linzhi2013/MitoZ/issues/208).

 - **(April-20-2023) [Docker](https://github.com/linzhi2013/MitoZ/wiki/Installation#1-docker) and [Singularity](https://github.com/linzhi2013/MitoZ/wiki/Installation#3-apptainersingularity) versions of MitoZ 3.6 come out now.
 Both were tested on Ubuntu 20.04.4 LTS.**